Epistemology: How does anyone acquire reliable knowledge?Why should anyone trust this website?

 How reliable is this website?

 I, David King, am the sole author of this website.
 I hold a Ph.D. in Neurosciences from the University of California San Diego.
 I also have more than thirty years' experience teaching human histology at Southern Illinois University School of Medicine.
 I originally created this website simply to support my pedagogy.
 Apart from this teaching, I do not have any special credential in the domain of human histology.
-The histological expertise which I have acquired directly (i.e., through my own original investigations of nature) is restricted to invertebrate nervous systems, not those of humans nor even mammals.
+The histological expertise which I have acquired directly (i.e., through my own original investigations of nature) has been restricted to invertebrate nervous systems, not those of humans nor even mammals.

-Most of the content in this website has been gleaned by studying textbooks written by many others who themselves have participated in a long tradition of research and teaching in histology (see, e.g., historical notes).
+Most of the histological content in this website has been gleaned by studying textbooks written by many others who themselves have participated in a long tradition of research and teaching in histology (see, e.g., historical notes).
 I have confirmed a significant portion of standard textbook microanatomy through personal examination of microscope slides residing in the teaching collection at SIU School of Medicine.
 (Most of these slides were commercially-prepared several decades ago; a few specimens were borrowed from local pathology labs.)
 But I have depended on textbook authority for much of the information in this website, especially in the domain of physiology.

 Nearly all of the micrographs in this website are my own; occasional outside sources are duly credited.
 All the words are also my own, except for occasional quotation of exceptionally apt prose whose source is duly credited.
 Where this website includes new information (e.g. "research news"), I cite sources in the peer-reviewed literature of biology.This website has been available online since 2001, but it remains a work in progress.
 It was listed by MedEdPortal in 2006 (at its original location, before being relocated to its current url in 2021).
 Apart from that, this website has been neither edited nor vetted by a conventional publisher.
 Nevertheless, as suggested above, I have tried to be conscientious with regard to epistemology and adhere to professional standards for all content.